osbuild/koji-image-builder/README.md

 # koji-image-builder

-> [!WARNING]
-> This is a work-in-progress repository.
-There is no CI, nor is there any guarantees.
-Work can be pushed directly to main.
-We hope to transition out of this soon.

 This project provides [`image-builder`](https://github.com/osbuild/image-builder-cli) integration with [Koji](https://pagure.io/koji). `image-builder` is a tool that builds images (as the name says).

 ## koji configuration